pathwaycom/llm-app/templates/multimodal_rag/README.md

 ## Running the app

-> Note: Recommended way of running the Pathway on Windows is Docker, refer to [Running with the Docker section](#with-docker).
+> Note: Recommended way of running the Pathway Live Data Framework on Windows is Docker, refer to [Running with the Docker section](#with-docker).

 First, make sure to install the requirements by running: